|Card Name||What You'll Earn on Restaurant Purchases|

 Capital One Savor cardholders earn unlimited 3% cash back on dining.
 And redeeming the cash back you earn is easy.
 You can request a check or statement credit, any time, with no minimum redemption amount.

-And when you sign-up for the Capital One Savor card, you’ll earn $150 cash back after spending $500 on purchases within the first 3 months of account opening.
+And when you sign-up for the Capital One Savor card, you’ll earn $150 cash bonus after spending $500 on purchases within the first 3 months of account opening.

 This card has no annual fee AND no foreign transaction fees.
 So it’s a great option for overseas dining because you’ll earn bonus cash back without paying any extra for your meal!